zhentaoshi/Econ5121A/README.md

 ## This Year

-This year (Academic year 2017-2018) I intend to refresh my teaching content.
+This year (Academic year 2017-2018) I plan to refresh my teaching content.
 Even if I update my lecture notes, they are not intended for class use.